-The T3 Patroller electric standup vehicle that is highly maneuverable, allowing EMTs fast access to patients in areas where an ambulance may take time to reach, such as crowded events or high rise buildings.
+The T3 Patroller electric standup vehicle is highly maneuverable, allowing EMTs fast access to patients in areas where an ambulance may take time to reach, such as crowded events, indoor locations or high rise buildings.

 The EMS Bike Team patrols crowded events, enabling quick responses to areas where an ambulance cannot safely or quickly enter.

-The corps’ John Deere Gator is an all-terrain utility vehicle that allows EMTs better access to patients at parks and crowded events.
+The Corps’ John Deere Gator is an all-terrain utility vehicle that allows EMTs better access to patients at parks and crowded events.
 It is equipped with a backboard enabling patients to be safely transported to an ambulance.

 The Hackensack Volunteer Ambulance Corps, Inc. was incorporated with nine charter members and one ambulance.
 The ambulances and members were housed at the old Civic Center, on the corner of The Esplanade and Central Avenue (now the location of Nellie K. Parker Elementary School).

 Originally, the Corps operated 24 hours a day, 365 days a year.
 As time progressed, the amount of emergency calls increased.
 The Corps found it more difficult to get volunteers for the daytime shifts.
 At that time, the Hackensack Fire Department supplemented the ambulance service during daytime hours, Monday through Friday 6:00 a.m. to 6:00 p.m., with the volunteers continuing to provide nighttime and weekend service.